Published: August 21, 2020 | Last Updated: May 26, 2025

 This way, even if a battery becomes detached, it won’t slide off and fall to the ground as easily.

-Over the years, Anton Bauer battery mounts have been used for all sorts of camera rigs and setups.
-They are trusted to stay locked in among cinematographers to be used in high movement situations, like on Steadicam rigs or cameras mounted to cars, in harsh conditions, etc.
+Over the years, Anton Bauer battery mounts have been used for camera rigs and setups.
+They are trusted to stay locked in among cinematographers for use in high-movement situations, like on Steadicam rigs or cameras mounted to cars, in harsh conditions, etc.

 V-Mount locks.